Membership Management Tools: 8 Software Features to Know

 In modern times, most potential members expect to be able to join and renew online, rather than through paper forms.
 Associations should never create barriers to entry.
 A complicated and manual process for joining could chase prospective members away.
 Instead of making it easy for potential members to walk away because of a painful join procedure, provide a great user experience and your members will have a positive impression from Day 1!

 Some members may proactively seek the most current information and news about an organization while others rely on the content being delivered to them.
 The ability to create news articles and deliver e-newsletters is very important for many groups.
-Industry news, new association programs, event recap, award announcements, etc. There is no end to the content you can push to your members and other constituents.
+This includes industry news, new association programs, event recap, award announcements, etc. There is no end to the content you can push to your members and other constituents.

 Job Board/ Career Center